yuufyu/YFX_lilOutline/README.md

 ## Usage
 1. Select the object(s) you want to apply the outline smoothing to.
 2. Go to `View3D > Object > Smooth Outlines` in the Blender menu.

+## Known Issues
+- If custom normals are altered by modifiers (e.g., Data Transfer modifier), the add-on may not function as intended.
+Applying modifiers can avoid this issue.

 ## License
 This add-on is licensed under the GNU General Public License (GPL) version 3.
 For details, see the [LICENSE](LICENSE) file.